uzairshahidgithub/WiFi-Security-Honeypots-Network-Surveillance-Lab/README.md

   wlan0mon
 ```

-**WPS Pixie Dust — Why it Works:**
+**WPS Pixie Dust: Why it Works:**

 Some router chipsets (Ralink, Broadcom, some Realtek) use weak or static nonces in the WPS M1/M2 messages. `pixiewps` (called internally by reaver -K) derives the PIN from these weak nonces without any brute force.
-Affected routers reveal their WPS PIN — and therefore the WPA2 password — within 5 seconds.
+Affected routers reveal their WPS PIN: and therefore the WPA2 password: within 5 seconds.

 ```bash
 # Check if your router is Pixie Dust vulnerable